 These alert systems will be tested and evaluated twice a year.
-Past Timely Warnings can be viewed at http://www.tiu.edu/about/consumer-information/campus-safety/timely-warnings/
+Past Timely Warnings can be viewed at Timely Warnings - Google Drive

 Emergency Response and Evacuation Notification

 The Clery Act requires every qualifying institution, without exception, to have and disclose emergency response and evacuation procedures in response to a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.
 In the event a situation arises on or near campus the: